hoangsonww/The-MovieVerse-Database/project-config/.netlify/README.md

 # The MovieVerse - `.netlify` Directory

-This directory contains configuration files used by Netlify to deploy and manage your website.
+This directory contains configuration files used by Netlify to deploy and manage The MovieVerse website.
 Below are the details of each file present in the `.netlify` directory.
+This serves as a sample for deploying your own instance of MovieVerse on Netlify.

 ## Files